SamrPaul/Detecting-blood-group-using-fingerprints/README.md

 4. **Testing on Sample Data**:
    You can test the model using images from the `sample dataset/` or by adding additional test images to the `test/` folder.

-## Contributing

-Feel free to fork this repository, make improvements, and submit a pull request.
-Contributions to improve model performance, add additional blood group types, or optimize the codebase are welcome.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Acknowledgments

-Special thanks to the authors of the research paper that served as the foundation for this work.
-For details on the methodology and findings, refer to the paper included in this repository.